Older Method for Automatic Assignment and Fitting - The ν11

 and pressing fit a couple of times gives a good fit with an

 average error much less then the linewidth.
-The
+The residuals window suggest a

 couple of lines have slightly larger errors, and investigation